-27 Devices that perform both POS and ATM functions may support additional CVMs, but this is outside the scope of this document.
+33 Devices that perform both POS and ATM functions may support additional CVMs, but this is outside the scope of this document.

-PIN Pad (EPP), the PIN can remain in the EPP until needed for Online Processing (described in Section 7.14).
+Acquirers and cardholders are comfortable with online PIN processing today.
+The process of entering an online PIN is outside the boundaries of EMV processing, and the current process of PIN entry does not change with the introduction of EMV.
+If the PIN is entered into a secure Encrypting PIN Pad (EPP), the PIN can remain in the EPP until needed for Online Processing (described in Section 7.14).